 Today the game is played between two teams of six five outfield players and a goalkeeper.
 The puck is a rubberized disc and the game is played over three 20-minute periods.

 While the National Football League, NFL, draws mainly on talent from the US, the NHL boasts players from at least 20 countries including Russia, Finland and the Czech Republic.

 The NHL is split into two conferences, Eastern and Western, and each conference is split into two divisions.
 In the Eastern Conference, teams play four times against each team in their division, and three against the teams in the other division.
 They also play each team in the Western Conference, home and away.

 The two conference winners then play each other in the Stanley Cup Final, a best-of-seven play-off.
-The 2019 Stanley Cup was won by Western Conference champions St Louis Blues, defeating the Boston Bruins 4-3.
+The 2023 Stanley Cup was won by Western Conference champions Las Vegas Knights defeating the Florida Panthers 4-1.

 The all-time record for Stanley Cup wins is the Montreal Canadiens with 24, their last success, however, was in 1993.